+@kpmg\lowergulf The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
+Although we endeavor to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
+No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.
 Throughout this document 'We/Us/Our' means KPMG and the Successful Transgenerational Entrepreneurship Practices (STEP) Project Global Consortium.
 'KPMG' refers to the global organization or to one or more of the member firms of KPMG International Limited ("KPMG International"), each of which is a separate legal entity.
 KPMG International Limited is a private English company limited by guarantee and does not provide services to clients.
-For more detail about our structure please visit home.kpmg/governa © 2022 Copyright owned by one or more of the KPMG International entities.
+For more detail about our structure please visit home.kpmg/governance. © 2022 Copyright owned by one or more of the KPMG International entities.
 KPMG International entities provide no services to clients.
 All rights reserved.
 The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organization.
-The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
-Although we endeavor to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
-No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.
-Designed by Evalueserve.
-Publication name: The regenerative power of family businesses - Transgenerational entrepreneurship | Publication number: 138029-G | Publication date: May 2022
+Publication name: The regenerative power of family businesses: United Arab Emirates Edition - Transgenerational entrepreneurship Publication number: 4371 Publication date:October 2022